department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vet-center-name-change.md

 - [ ] 6.
 Visit [bulk operations](https://prod.cms.va.gov/admin/content/bulk) page and filter by section = vet center name
 - [ ] 7.
 Update URLs for all content in that section by bulk operations
 - [ ] 8.
 Resave all content in that section by bulk operations
 - [ ] 9.
-Edits the Vet Center node by removing flag `Changed name`, and saves the node (with moderation state = published)
+Edit the Vet Center node by removing flag `Changed name`, and saves the node (with moderation state = published)

 #### CMS Help desk (wrap up)
-- [ ] 11.
+- [ ] 10.
 Notify editor and any other stakeholders.

 ### Team
 Please check the team(s) that will do this work.